 Lantern Community Services

-We are seeking a dynamic, engaging Case Manager to work with families and young adults (18 - 26 years old) in supportive housing and assist them in stabilizing their lives and attaining their work, health, social, and community living goals.
+We are seeking a dynamic, engaging Social Worker with an LMSW to work with families and young adults (18 - 26 years old) in supportive housing and assist them in stabilizing their lives and attaining their work, health, social, and community living goals.
 The ideal candidate will have solid clinical knowledge as well as experience working with families and/or young adults impacted by mental illness, substance abuse, foster care and homelessness.
-Additionally, the Case Manager will be passionate about working with families and young adults; is a proactive and creative problem solver and works well both as a part of a team and independently.
-The Case Manager works closely with an interdisciplinary team to build and maintain a safe program culture that emphasizes respect for all community members and ensures all clients progress forward in their goals.
-The Case Manager reports to the Program Director.
+Additionally, the Social Worker will be passionate about working with families and young adults; is a proactive and creative problem solver and works well both as a part of a team and independently.
+The Social Worker works closely with an interdisciplinary team to build and maintain a safe program culture that emphasizes respect for all community members and ensures all clients progress forward in their goals.
+The Social Worker reports to the Program Director.
 This position is exempt.

 -Develop individualized service plans that will ensure a seamless system of services that are culturally sensitive and client-centered; identify short and long-term treatment goals and helps residents achieve them; and include referrals and are collaborative with other staff, community providers and care-givers.